LennyBalston/home-insurance-quote-page/README.md

 npm start
 ```

-The Quote Page will be available on port 3000:
+The Quote Summary Page will be available on port 3000:
 * http://localhost:3000

 The APIs will be available on port 4000: